If you’re a Sales Development Representative (SDR) looking to step up to the role of an account executive, you’re at the right place!

 After forwarding qualified leads to the account executives, such an SDR will want to understand how the sales call went, what went wrong, what could have been improved, what he/she can do to get better sales-qualified leads, and more.
 They are constantly learning!

 With the shared inbox, sales managers can assign a particular prospect to the team members.
 This develops transparency across the team.
 It becomes easier for the sales manager to keep track of SDRs’ performance.

 The foremost thing for an SDR to achieve career growth and become an account executive is to get expertise in the product they are pitching.
 An SDR should be able to provide complete product information while pitching the product to leads.

-Detailed product knowledge enhances the SDR’s ability to nurture leads so as to ease the role of AEs in converting those leads to sales.
+Detailed product knowledge enhances the SDR’s ability to nurture leads to ease the role of AEs in converting those leads to sales.

 Time is an SDR’s most valuable resource.
 Focus most of your time on lead-generating and nurturing activities.

 It is important for SDRs to create a daily task list and prioritize work from the most important to the least important task.